jaosin21/demo-repo/README.md

 # git and github practice

-learning how to use git and git hub.
+learning how to use git and git hub!